SEACrowd/seacrowd.github.io/_posts/2025-05-08-seavl-phase2-launch.md

 Contributing to SEA-VL Phase 2 will give you a chance to work with an international group of researchers who are equally passionate about SEA research.

 Your efforts won't go unappreciated!
 Every contribution to any SEA-VL Phase 2 tasks below will earn points.
-Reaching 200 or more points guarantees a certificate of participation and merchandise, while reaching 300 or more points earns co-authorship in our final paper.
+Reaching 200 or more points guarantees a certificate of participation and merchandise (t-shirt and keychain), while reaching 300 or more points will earn co-authorship in the final terminal paper.

 ## How can I contribute?